Morphisms of Neural Codes: Morphisms of Codes: Basic Definitions and Properties

 Before proceeding with further examples, we describe some basic notation and elementary results regarding trunks and morphisms.
 We will sometimes write $\Tk(\sigma)$ rather than $\Tk_\C(\sigma)$ when it does not introduce ambiguity.
 In general, trunks enjoy a number of nice properties that we will make repeated use of.
 A first useful property of trunks is that they are closed under intersections. \begin{proposition} The intersection of two trunks is a trunk. \end{proposition} \begin{proof} Let $\C\subseteq2^{[n]}$ be a code, and let $T_1$ and $T_2$ be trunks in $\C$.
 If either $T_1$ or $T_2$ is empty, then $T_1\cap T_2 = \emptyset$, which is by definition a trunk in $\C$.
 Otherwise $T_1$ and $T_2$ are nonempty, so there exist $\sigma,\tau\subseteq[n]$ so that $T_1 = \Tk(\sigma)$ and $T_2 = \Tk(\tau)$.
 But from the definition of a trunk $T_1\cap T_2 = \Tk(\sigma\cup \tau)$. \end{proof}

 \begin{remark} Based on Proposition \ref{prop:trunkintersection}, one might think to use trunks as a base for a topology on $\C$, and define morphisms to be continuous functions with respect to this topology.
 However, this is not sufficient.
-As we will see in Example \ref{ex:first} there exist codes which are homeomorphic when equipped with this topology, but which are not both convex. \end{remark}
+The topology generated by trunks is simply the topology in which open sets are the up-sets with respect to the partial order on codewords, and so this would reduce morphisms to monotone maps.
+This insufficiency is demonstrated concretely in Example \ref{ex:first}. \end{remark}

 Throughout the paper trunks of single neurons will play a significant role.
 We refer to these trunks as simple. \begin{definition} Trunks of the form $\Tk(\{i\})$ will be called \emph{simple} trunks, and denoted $\Tk(i)$. \end{definition}